vstconsulting/polemarch/README.rst

 If you found some bug in the codebase or documentation or want some improvement in project, you can easily do it myself.
 Here is how to proceed:

-1. Create (or find if already exist) and issue at https://gitlab.com/vstconsulting/polemarch for problem you want to solve.
+1. Create (or find if already exist) an issue at https://gitlab.com/vstconsulting/polemarch for problem you want to solve.
 Maybe somebody is working on that or maybe during discussion will become clear that is not a problem.